shinyangdevelop/Security-Manager-Paul/README.md

 # Security-Manager-Paul

+### Warning!
+Don't open config.json, because there are bad words

 ## 1. About
 This is the first project in Manager Paul Series.
 You can use this bot in order to block a message that contains specific word.